apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 Declare the start and end of the split when a file has been split for processing in pieces.

+1. If a value is negative, the option SHALL be considered unset.
 1. Filesystems MAY assume that the length of the file is greater than or equal to the value of `fs.option.openfile.split.end`.
 1. And that they MAY raise an exception if the client application reads past the